-5679 words
+8106 words

-A dataset of shortform audio-only tweets along with video and text tweets is used to analyze whether a tweet’s media format and topic influence user engagement with the tweet.
-Audio tweets were more engaging than text or video tweet controls by the same users.
-Highly engaging audio tweets had different content topics than highly engaging text or video tweets, as well as different content characteristics than low engaging audio tweets.
-This suggests audio-based social media networks lead to higher user engagement than text and identifies content categories that users can profitably focus their content on to attract and engage followers.
+A dataset of shortform audio-only tweets with video and text controls is used to analyze whether a tweet’s media format and topic influence user engagement with the tweet.
+Audio tweets were more engaging than text or video tweets by the same users, linking engagement to media format.
+Highly engaging audio tweets may have had different topics than highly engaging text or video tweets and different content characteristics than low engaging audio tweets.
+This suggests audio-based social media networks lead to higher user engagement than text and identifies content categories that users can profitably focus on to attract and engage followers.

 Introduction